-The Content Writing, Engineered writing course begins October 3 and lasts six weeks.
-The course takes you through the repeatable, end-to-end content development process that we use at TREW Marketing to create successful content for hundreds of clients.
+Content Writing, Engineered, our 6-week writing course takes you through the repeatable, end-to-end content development process that we use at TREW Marketing to create successful content for hundreds of clients.

 During the course, you’ll work on an actual piece of content for your business -- so you not only learn how to plan, research, write, and promote content, but you put the knowledge into practice in real time and get expert feedback along the way.

 By the end of the course, your content is written, refined, edited, ready to publish, and you’ve got a process to write dozens more pieces of content.

 Cost: $499, for six weeks of training and individual coaching, and a year of resources.